vennby/muted/README.md

 ## Why did I pick `bert-base-NER`?

-`bert-base-NER` is a fine-tuned BERT model (trained by David S. Lim, Stanford) that is ready to use for Named Entity Recognition and achieves state-of-the-art performance for the NER task.
+`bert-base-NER` is a fine-tuned BERT model (trained by David S. Lim, Stanford) that is ready to use for Named Entity Recognition and achieves state-of-the-art performance for NER tasks.
 It has been trained to recognize four types of entities: location (LOC), organizations (ORG), person (PER) and Miscellaneous (MISC).

 Specifically, this model is a bert-base-cased model that was fine-tuned on the English version of the standard **CoNLL-2003 Named Entity Recognition** dataset.